Alvineibon/pojoisajdoajoij/README.md

+Q1

-For Q1, command geoiplookup is required.
+command geoiplookup is required.
 You can install it by

 Debian/Ubuntu
 ```